-Identify and develop ways to increase support to graduate students in their programs using University resources more effectively, providing quality experiences that complement their professional and academic interests.
-This can occur through the coordination of field experiences, research, scholarship, service learning, study abroad, and graduate assistantships with the academic program.
+Identify and develop ways to increase support to graduate students in their programs by using university resources more effectively and providing quality experiences that complement their professional and academic interests.
+This support can occur through the coordination of field experiences, research, scholarship, service learning, study abroad, and graduate assistantships within the academic program.